jobweek/CurveArray/README.md

 ![Plane](/documentation_resources/1.png)
 ![Edges](/documentation_resources/2.png)

-2. Only now will we be able to call the 'Convert' operator.
+2. Now will we be able to call the 'Convert' operator.
 Let's have a look at the result:

 ![Curve](/documentation_resources/3.png)
 ![Curve](/documentation_resources/4.png)